dotnet/docs-maui/docs/user-interface/layouts/custom.md

 ## Modify the behavior of an existing layout

-In some scenarios you may find that you want to change the behavior of an existing layout type without having to create a custom layout type.
-For these scenarios you can create a type that implements <xref:Microsoft.Maui.Controls.ILayoutManagerFactory> and use it to replace .NET MAUI's default layout manager with your own.
-This enables you to define a new layout manager for an existing layout type, such as providing a custom layout manager for <xref:Microsoft.Maui.Controls.Grid> with different layouts.
+In some scenarios you may want to change the behavior of an existing layout type without having to create a custom layout type.
+For these scenarios you can create a type that implements <xref:Microsoft.Maui.Controls.ILayoutManagerFactory> and use it to replace .NET MAUI's default layout manager for the existing layout with your own <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation.
+This enables you to define a new layout manager for an existing layout, such as providing a custom layout manager for <xref:Microsoft.Maui.Controls.Grid>.
 This can be useful for scenarios where you want to add a new behavior to a layout but don't want to update the type of an existing widely-used layout in your app.

-The process for implementing a layout manager factory is:
+The process for modifing the behavior of an existing layout, with a layout manager factory, is:

 1. Create a layout manager that derives from one of .NET MAUI's layout manager types.
 For more information, see [Create a custom layout manager](#create-a-custom-layout-manager).
 1. Create a type that implements <xref:Microsoft.Maui.Controls.ILayoutManagerFactory>.
 For more information, see [Create a layout manager factory](#create-a-layout-manager-factory).